IamGianluca/blog-old/_posts/2021-06-19-the-benefits-of-kaggle.md

 title: On the benefits of Kaggle
 ---

-A recent post on Twitter made me realize many don't understand yet the actual value Kaggle brings to the larger ML community and Kagglers.
+A recent post on Twitter made me realize many don't notice the actual value Kaggle brings to the larger ML community and Kagglers.

 {% twitter https://twitter.com/skyetetra/status/1405243698888118274 %}